hmchen47/DataScience/Notes/p04a-Bayesian.md

 ### 12.2.5 Flat Priors, Improper Priors, and "Noninformative" Priors

 + Subjective debate
-  + subjectiveism: the prior should reflect our subjective opinion about $\theta$ (before data collected)
+  + subjectivism: the prior should reflect our subjective opinion about $\theta$ (before data collected)
   + impractical in complicated problems, in particular, many parameters
-  + injecting subjective opinion into the analysis contrary to to the goal of making scientific inference as objective as possible
+  + injecting subjective opinion into the analysis contrary to the goal of making scientific inference as objective as possible

 + Noninformative priors
   + candidate noninformative prior: a flat prior \(\pi(\theta) \propto \text{ constant}\)